-Here’s how to legally elope in Washington DC with a self-officiated wedding – just perfect for independent and free-spirited couples.
+In this guide, you’ll learn how to legally elope in Washington, DC, with a self-officiated wedding, perfect for independent and free-spirited couples.

 Having an officiant can make some people feel uncomfortable if it’s a person they don’t really know.
 The option to self-officiate your wedding means you can truly elope with just the two of you, making for a much more intimate, personal, and special experience.

-The process is straightforward, but as your elopement photographer in Washington DC, I’m always glad to guide you, as many of the couples I work with go for this option.
+The process is straightforward, but as your elopement photographer in Washington, DC, I’m always glad to guide you, since many of the couples I work with choose this option.

 Here’s everything you need to know.